easybuilders/easybuild/docs/EasyBuild4-overview-of-changes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A significant effort has been done to make the EasyBuild framework and the easyblocks included with EasyBuild
-compatible with Python 3, while retaining the compatibility with Python 2.
+**compatible with Python 3**, while retaining the compatibility with Python 2.

 Currently supported Python versions include: ``2.6.x``, ``2.7.x``, ``3.5.x``, ``3.6.x``, ``3.7.x``.

+To achieve this in a maintainable way, the ``easybuild.tools.py2vs3`` package was introduced.
-For more details, please see :ref:`py2_py3_support`.
+For more details, please see :ref:`py2_py3_compatibility`.

 .. _eb4_custom_easyblocks: